 Although enhanced dopamine flow is associated with all chemical addictions, each chemical differs in how it triggers or enhances stimulation, how long stimulation lasts, and each chemical's ability to produce a different "high" sensation by interacting with other neuro-chemicals and pathways.

-Aside from enhancing dopamine flow, nicotine is a legal central nervous system stimulant that activates the body's fight or flight response.
-This results in an alert stimulated high, which allows us nicotine addicts to feel different or even superior to illegal drug addicts who fill the world's prisons.
-This despite the fact that this year addiction to smoking nicotine is expected to kill 17 times as many Americans as all illegal drugs combined.
+Aside from enhancing dopamine flow, nicotine is a central nervous system stimulant.
+As such, it activates the body's fight or flight response.
+This results in an alert stimulated high.
+This allows us nicotine addicts to feel different or even superior to illegal drug addicts who fill the world's prisons.
+This, despite the fact that this year addiction to smoking nicotine is expected to kill 17 times as many Americans as all illegal drugs combined.

 While nicotine stimulates the nervous system, alcohol has the opposite effect in actually depressing it and slowing normal brain function.
-Heroin's dopamine stimulation is accompanied by an endorphine high, resulting in a short yet intense numbing or analgesic effect.
-Cocaine's high is a sense of stimulated euphoria associated with delaying normal clean-up (re-uptake) of multiple neurotransmitters (dopamine, serotonin and nor-adrenaline), while methamphetamine is the maximum speed stimulant.
+Heroin's dopamine stimulation is accompanied by an endorphin high, resulting in a short yet intense numbing or analgesic effect.
+Cocaine's high is a sense of stimulated euphoria associated with delaying normal clean-up (re-uptake) of multiple neurotransmitters (dopamine, serotonin and nor-adrenaline).
+And methamphetamine is the maximum speed stimulant.

 Being immune to addiction is believed to at least in part be related to genetics.
 But with up to 90% of daily users hooked solid under DSM standards, spending millions studying nicotine dependency genetics seems almost laughable.
 Before feeling too sorry for yourself, imagine what it's like to be an alcoholic and forced to watch roughly 90% of drinkers do something that you yourself cannot, to turn and walk away.
 We only have to watch the 10% who are chippers.